 Pimple patches also make convenient spot treatments.
 Not only do they have awesome blemish-fighting ingredients, but they'll also prevent you from picking or popping your pimples, which affects inflammation and healing time.

 "If someone has an inflammatory acne spot — something that’s above the surface and angry — I love these because you just slap them on and then you forget about it," Marino said.
 "These really help to penetrate the pores and to get to the root of the problem."

 King is also a fan of the Peace Out Acne Healing Dots.
 "I like these because they include salicylic acid, which helps to remove oil and keratin debris from pores.
 They also include aloe vera, which is soothing and has anti-inflammatory properties," King said.

 Marino pointed out that you shouldn't leave one on for longer than eight hours at a time, but they're gentle enough to use continuously until the blemish clears up.

 "If you are in a bind and unable to see a dermatologist, I recommend applying a specialized hydrocolloid acne patch from ZitSticka," she said.
-"It's a 24 freeze-dried micro darts bandage that self dissolves over 2 hours in order to deliver acne-fighting ingredients with oligopeptide-76, a new novel peptide shown to be as effective as a traditional anti-inflammatory ingredient."
+"It's a 24 freeze-dried micro darts bandage that self dissolves over two hours in order to deliver acne-fighting ingredients with oligopeptide-76, a new novel peptide shown to be as effective as a traditional anti-inflammatory ingredient."

-These patches also contain acne-fighting benzoyl peroxide, salicylic acid, and anti-inflammatory vitamin B3.
+These patches also contain acne-fighting benzoyl peroxide, salicylic acid and anti-inflammatory vitamin B3.

 For more skin care recommendations, check out: